beyond-all-reason/teiserver/documents/tachyon/party.md

 ```

 ### `s.party.invite`
 Server message telling a user they have been invited to a party, it will contain full party info (including pending invites) and the user who invited you.
+Your ID should be included in the `pending_invites` key.

 #### Example input
 ```json